kutsukos/SweeDKutsukosWorkflow/README.md

 ## Step 2 - Preparation of the required data <a name="step2"></a>
 In this step, we will prepare the files that are going to be used for using SweeD.

 <br>

 #### Step 2.1 - ERV Insertions Information <a name="step21"></a>
 The group of individuals and the positions, that we are going to analyse, are defined in a VCF format file.

-<br>This file is available in this repository, in directory "Support Data" and we are going to use it in the next steps.
+This file is available in this repository, in directory "Support Data" and we are going to use it in the next steps.

-<br><code>Copy this vcf file to your "your-project-name" directory.</code>
+<code>Copy this vcf file to your "your-project-name" directory.</code>

 <br>

 #### Step 2.2 - Samples extraction from vcf file <a name="step22"></a>